-Clinton News: Hillary Clinton Named 2016 Person Of The Year By ‘The Guardian’
+Clinton News: Hillary Clinton Named 2016 Person Of The Year By The Guardian

 During a divisive campaign and election, Hillary Clinton’s numbers were always ahead of her opponent Donald Trump.
 Coming out of the campaign the numbers kept that trend, with the exception of where it mattered to win the presidency, the Electoral College vote.
 But with a 2.8 million popular vote lead, and polls that always tipped in Hillary Clinton’s favor, the numbers reflect that she was not just the most popular candidate in this election, but in elections previously.

-The Washington Times reports that during Election 2016, Hillary Clinton received over 240 endorsements by newspapers alone, and Donald Trump received 19.
+The Washington Times reports that during Elections 2016, Hillary Clinton received over 240 endorsements by newspapers alone, and Donald Trump received 19.
 This number is well above even President Obama, who reportedly received 99 newspaper endorsements in 2012, compared to Mitt Romney’s 105.
 When the New York Times did not endorse Donald Trump, they did so noting he was, “The worst nominee put forward by a major party in modern American history.”

 The Guardian today reports that they have given Hillary Clinton one of the grandest endorsements of them all, and that is making more Clinton news on the first day of 2017.
-Hillary Clinton has been named as The Guardian‘s “2016 Person of the Year,” with The Guardian saying the following.
+Hillary Clinton has been named as The Guardian‘s “2016 Person of the Year,” with The Guardian saying that,

 “Love trumps hate.
 Good trumps evil.
 Light trumps darkness.
 Knowledge trumps ignorance.
 And hope will always trump despair.”